The Importance of Upward Communication and How to Implement It on Your Team

 Improved processes: What processes or approaches previously worked to accomplish business goals may not always be the case as your company’s business evolves, which is why iterating processes is key to success.
 Hearing from employees who directly participate in daily processes can help you revise how your team completes its work, leading to better functionality.

 Lower turnover: Retaining your employees is imperative for the continued success of your team—and company.
-In a survey of employees who left their previous company, 52 percent said their manager could have done something to make them stay [1].
+In a survey of employees who left their previous company, 42 percent said their manager could have done something to make them stay [1].

+Engaging employees early and incorporating continual feedback into the group dynamic can help you build effective teams.
 Learn more about how to begin using upward communication on the team you manage with the tips below.

 Whether managing an established team or moving into a managerial role for the first time, make it a team policy that employees can—and should—be vocal about their excitement, concerns, and more.
 As much as possible, outline where this communication should occur, such as in team meetings.

-It’s helpful when your team understands your general policy for upward communication, but you should build in opportunities to ask for feedback specifically.
+It’s helpful when your team understands your general policy for upward communication, but you should build opportunities to ask for feedback specifically.
 For example, if your team knows that you prefer input during meetings, carve out a specific time so they can deliver it.
 Perhaps that entails setting aside the last five minutes of every team meeting to answer questions or address concerns.

 A policy about upward communication won’t automatically lead your employees to provide feedback.
 Because of the hierarchical politics involved in a lower-level employee highlighting a problem to a senior member of the company, it can take a great deal of courage to speak up.